These No-Bake Almond Joy Bars are a coconut and chocolate lovers dream!

 - Oil Options: You can substitute palm shortening, as well as butter, for the coconut oil.

 - Nut or Seed Butter: If you're allergic or needing to avoid nuts, you can substitute really any nut or seed butter, but almond is especially nice.
 See Homemade Nut / Seed Butter for a make-your-own option.
 I have used almond butter, sunflower seed butter, as well as homemade pumpkin seed butter and they all worked out great.

 - Sweetener: Organic erythritol can be used instead of xylitol (just add 1/3 of the original amount).
-For every 2 Tbsp xylitol, 1/32 tsp stevia extract can be used.
+For every 2 tablespoons xylitol, 1/32 teaspoon stevia extract can be used.

 - THM: For those on the Trim Healthy Mama plan, this recipe is an "S."